KDE/kde-builder/doc/getting-started/building-and-troubleshooting.md

 ```

 In that file, you will see the error that caused the build to fail for
-that module.
+that project.
 If the file says (at the bottom) that you are missing some
 packages, try installing the package (including any appropriate -dev
-packages) before trying to build that module again.
+packages) before trying to build that project again.
 Make sure that when
 you run kde-builder again to pass the
 [--reconfigure](#cmdline-reconfigure) option so that kde-builder forces
-the module to check for the missing packages again.
+the project to check for the missing packages again.

 Or, if the error appears to be a build error (such as a syntax error,
 "incorrect prototype", "unknown type", or similar) then it is probably